JeremiahKaren/35percent.github.io/_posts/2020-04-04-shopping-centre-cpo-council-plough-on-regardless.md

 ---
 ## Cabinet set to assume CPO powers this Tuesday

 Southwark Council is set was to assume Compulsory Purchase Order (CPO) powers, on behalf of shopping centre developer Delancey at its reconvened Cabinet meeting, this Tues 7 April.
 The move would facilitate the redevelopment, by strengthening Delancey's hand in ongoing negotiations with various stakehlders, such as TfL and was to have been considered last week, but for the coronavirus lockdown.
-The meeting will be held remotely, but without video-livestreaming.
+The meeting will be held remotely, but we understand with no live-streaming.

 The meeting is also set to approve a report that will override local residents legal rights, should they suffer a loss of light because of the redevelopment.
 A third report will rubberstamp the £200,000 relocation assistance for traders, recently announced.